qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 [opencode](https://opencode.ai/)) have had such integrations for some time, and now Claude Code follows, so I guess we will soon see all agents support language servers.
 I can also imagine extensions to LSP that work better with agents as clients.
+It is possible that a mature integration of language servers will also require training the models to use these new agentic capabilities better.
+But it is just hard to imagine a future where basic refactorings are spelled out in terms of atomic edits instead of proper refactoring operations on code.

 ## Tool integration